sherlock-project/sherlock/README.md

 **NOTE**: Sherlock is not accepting adult sites in the standard list.

 ## Tests
-If you are contributing to Sherlock, then Thank You!
+Thank you for contributing to Sherlock!

 Before creating a pull request with new development, please run the tests to ensure that everything is working great.
 It would also be a good idea to run the tests